 - Bambi (Revelstoke) — Behind the wall: The making of a collective mural (Kelowna)

-Based on a game of “exquisite corpse,” in which each participant consecutively adds to an artwork one element at a time, the French-Canadian graphic designer will collaborate with her local Francophone community to produce a collective line art and painting piece to be projected on a building throughout BC Culture Days.
+Based on a game of “exquisite corpse,” in which each participant consecutively adds to an artwork one element at a time, the French-Canadian graphic designer will collaborate with the Kelowna-area Francophone community on August 28th and 29th and will repeat the process with the Revelstoke community on September 25th to produce a collective line art and painting piece.

 For full artist biographies, visit culturedays.ca/en/bc/2020ambassadors